 We are storytellers, and our stories are for everyone.
 That’s why we work hard to ensure each guest can experience our stories and share their own.
 We offer the following resources for guests to connect to the Jewish experiences in Maryland’s history.
 We also know these offerings will not meet every person’s need and we are working every day to improve our capacity for connection.

-If there is a resource that would make your experience at the Museum better, please let our Visitor Services Coordinator know.
-You can reach her at email@example.com or (443) 873-5164.
+If there is a resource that would make your experience at the Museum better, please let our Director of Programs and Visitor Services know at firstname.lastname@example.org or (443) 873-5177.

 While you’re visiting the Museum, if you need any help accessing these resources, please speak to the front desk.
 We’re here to help you explore history, take action, and imagine a better future.

 Please note, due to current health and safety concerns, some of our accessibility offerings may be limited.
-If there is a particular accessibility resource that you want during your visit, please contact the Visitor Services Coordinator ahead of time and she can figure out an arrangement for you.
+If there is a particular accessibility resource that you want during your visit, please contact the Director of Programs and Visitor Services ahead of time and she can figure out an arrangement for you.

 Service animals are always welcome in the Museum.
 Pets or emotional support animals are not allowed in the Museum.